uga-libraries/general-aip/README.md

 For Windows, add 7-Zip to your Windows System PATH.
 In settings, go to Environment Variables > Path > Edit > New and add the 7-zip folder.

-Use the configuration_template.py to make a file named configuration.py with file path variables for your local machine.

 Metadata File Required for Script
 Create a file named metadata.csv in the AIPs directory.
 This contains required information about each of the AIPs to be included in this batch.